TTaiN/cs122b-winter2017/project5_group42/README.txt

 		-> Mainly, fabflix_webapp.war\WEB-INF\classes\general_helpers\DatabaseHelper.java, in the constructor function, and in openConnection()/getDataSource()!
 			-> getDataSource(), if given true, returns the pool for the Master DB for writes.
 Otherwise it returns the localhost DB pool for reads.
 				-> Pretty simple.

+--- Notes Related To Performance Measurement in Task 3 ---

+	The python script "GetTimeAvgs.py" located in "python-script" opens the log file "log.txt" and appends the averages to "log_avgs.txt".
+It also empties "log.txt".
+The script must be placed in the same directory as "log.txt".
+	To run the script, simply type the following command:

+											python GetTimeAvgs.py "Comment"

+	where "Comment" is the comment associated with the time averages.
+The script appends two lines to "log_avgs.txt".
+	The first is "Comment:" and the second is the averages (TS avg: ## TJ avg: ##).

+	The script is used after running queries in the search servelet ("/fabflix/movielist?...").
+The search servlet appends the values of TS and TJ of each query to "log.txt".
+Running the script produces the averages and resets log.txt by emptying the file.